IzzyDoes/leftpwot-backend-public/README.md

 ## 📞 Support

-For support, email support@leftplot.site or create an issue in this repository.
+For support, create an issue in this repository.

 ---

-**Built with ❤️ for Nigerian political discourse**
+**Built with ❤️ for modern web development**